 The significance of Wet Jacket isn't only of personal interest to the owner Greg Hay but also to New Zealand's history.
 Whilst there Captain Cook and his crew recorded a number of 'firsts' in the New Zealand history books, including

-- Mapping the Transit of Venus to obtain latitude and longitude of New Zealand.
+- Undertaking Celestial Mappings to obtain latitude and longitude of New Zealand.